opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 The annotation is currently stored when `Input::connect()` is called.
 If the user provided the optional second argument when calling `connect()`, then this string is stored as the annotation;
 otherwise, a default annotation is stored.
-The default annotation is currently the name of the Output (e.g., "value" in the case of a Coordinate).
+The default annotation is currently the name of the Output (e.g., "value", in the case of a Coordinate).
 With the current design, it is impossible to determine whether the stored annotation was specified by the user or set by default.
 The user could even have specified a string that is identical to the default.